 In-Person: This hands-on course will contain lectures and structured laboratory modules that utilize real human remains from the Washburn Osteology Collection for participants to learn and apply the methods covered in the course.

 Online Asynchronous: The course involves asynchronous web-delivery of readings and lectures videos recorded by Dr. Klales.
 Online laboratory modules allow for practical application of the materials using 3D bone models, real forensic case photos, and simulations.
-Dr. Klales will be available via online chat or Zoom calls at pre-determined times for assistance throughout the course; however, the course is designed so that participants in any time-zone or region can complete the course at their own pace over the two-week offering.
+Dr. Klales will be available via online chat and/or Zoom calls at pre-determined times for assistance throughout the course; however, the course is designed so that participants in any time-zone or region can complete the course at their own pace over the two-week offering.
+The course must be fully completed by the course deadline to earn a completion certificate.

 This course has been previously approved for 33 hours of ABMDI and MO POST Continuing Education Hours- 2021 CE hours in the past.